ReeceGoding/Frustration-One-Year-With-R/README.md

 -   If you’ve struggled to read this section, then you’re probably now aware of another point: It’s really easy to get the commas for `drop=FALSE` mixed up.
-What do you think that you get if you try to select `data[4, drop=FALSE]`?
+What do you think `data[4, drop=FALSE]` is?
     If `data` is a data frame, you get column 4 and a warning that the `drop` argument was ignored.
 Did you expect row 4?
 Whether you did or not, you should be able to see why somebody may come to the opposite answer.
 Although I see no sensible alternative, the `drop` argument needing its own comma is terrible syntax for a language where a stray comma is the difference between your data’s life and death.
 This is made even worse by the syntax for `[` occasionally needing stray commas.
 Expressions like `data[4,]` are commonplace in R, so it’s far too easy to forget that you needed the extra comma for the `drop` argument.

 ### 4.5.3 Dangers of $